-Why does the RSPCA advocate Early-age desexing (EAD)?
+Why does the RSPCA advocate early-age desexing (EAD)?

-The RSPCA advocates that all dogs or cats offered for sale or adoption as companion animals should be desexed prior to transfer of ownership.
+The RSPCA advocates that all dogs or cats offered for sale or adoption as companion animals should be desexed prior to the transfer of ownership.

 The RSPCA practices EAD from the age of 8 weeks when the surgery is simple and recovery is rapid.

 - EAD is regarded as an effective strategy to prevent unwanted/unplanned pregnancies in cats and dogs to help reduce the number of unwanted companion animals entering shelters and pounds.

 - EAD offers significant animal welfare benefits related to surgery and anaesthesia when compared to traditional age desexing.